docker-library/docs/eggdrop/content.md

 ## Docker-isms

-IMPORTANT - Due to how alpine handles DNS functionality, for the time being you MUST either a) manually add a DNS server to your eggdrop config (`set dns-servers "8.8.8.8 8.8.4.4"` would do the trick) or b) disable the DNS module (commenting out `loadmodule dns` in the config) in order for DNS resolution to work.
+IMPORTANT - Due to how alpine handles DNS functionality, for the time being you MUST eith a) manually add a DNS server to your eggdrop config (`set dns-servers "8.8.8.8 8.8.4.4"` would do the trick) or b) disable the DNS module (commenting out `loadmodule dns` in the config) in order for DNS resolution to work.
 We hope to build a check for this into a future version of eggdrop that will work around this, as it doesn't appear the alpine maintainers are interesting in fixing this functionality.

-You'll know you're affected by this quirk if you see errors such as `nslookup: can't resolve '(null)': Name does not resolve` or the generic `Failed connect to irc.libera.chat (DNS lookup failed)`.
+You'll know you're affected by this quirk if you see errors such as `nslookup: can't resolve '(null)': Name does not resolve` or the generic `Failed connect to irc.freenode.net (DNS lookup failed)`.

 # docker-compose.yml